Aa1024xx/Aa1024xx.github.io/_posts/2020-4-6-Reading-Notes.md

 ### Chapter 1.
 Don't make me think! ###

 ##### Reading Notes #####
-&nbsp;&nbsp;The first law of usability is *Don't make users think*, which means to make things self-evident or at least self-explanatory.
+The first law of usability is *Don't make users think*, which means to make things self-evident or at least self-explanatory.

-&nbsp;&nbsp;In this chapter, the author lists some things that make users "think" : <br/>
+In this chapter, the author lists some things that make users "think" : <br/>
 1. why did they give it that name? <br/>
 -- *Web copy often trades off between professionalism and ease of use*
 2. can this button be clicked? <br/>